rlhatcher/opa-pbac-poc/mock-services/README.md

 ### Extending the API

 1. Update the OpenAPI spec in `preferences-api.yaml`
-2. Implement the endpoint in `preferences-service.js`
+2. Implement the endpoint in `server.js`
-3. Add tests in `test-service.js`
+3. Test with Swagger UI at `/api-docs`

 ## Monitoring